 The Trump administration has issued a number of rules designed to restrict the H-1B nonimmigrant visa program for high-skilled “specialty occupations.”
 On October 6, the Department of Labor (DOL) and the Department of Homeland Security (DHS) announced two interim final rules which would, among other restrictions, significantly raise minimum wage requirements and limit eligibility for prospective H-1B employers and employees.

 The DOL wage rule went into effect on October 8, while the DHS restrictions are not set to go into effect until December 7.
 According to the senior official performing the duties of the deputy secretary of the Department of Homeland Security (DHS), Ken Cuccinelli, the new rules will affect about one-third of all H-1B petitions.
 Both rules were the subject of immediate legal challenges.
+On December 1, a federal judge in California blocked both interim final rules, ruling that the Trump administration did not have “good cause” to issue them without a notice and comment period.

 On November 2, U.S. Citizenship and Immigration Services (USCIS) published a notice of proposed rulemaking for a third restriction to the H-1B program, this one seeking to end the H-1B visa lottery and replace it with a ranking system based on salary-level.